Thursday, April 30, 2015

 In the forums Bertschy gets a little upset with people comparing “Puella Magi Madoka Magica” to “torture porn”; “[…the] accusation for Madoka seems to be a hyperbolic, purposefully barbed response to the show's popularity rather than a sincere or genuine reaction to the show itself”.
 Well why don’t we compare both shows?
 Both Kyoko Sakura and Sayaka Miki have back stories just as sad and tragic as anyone in “Saikano”.
 And let’s not forget Mami Tomoe suddenly shooting the other girls in episode 10.
 How is that any less shocking or emotionally manipulative than anything in “Saikano”?
 Then there are the obvious parallels between Madoka Kaname and Chise; both receive powers that they don’t want but feel compelled to use, and both ultimately end up sacrificing themselves in order to save people they love.
 And let’s face it; you could easily make an argument that the writing in “Madoka Magica” is really no better than what is found in “Saikano”.
 Let’s see how well “Madoka Magica” holds up in a decade or so.

-Because Bertschy cannot connect with the characters in the show (with all the conflicts raging across the world in the last decade, he can’t put himself in the shoes of young lovers who find themselves unwilling caught up in the conflict?), he questions the sci-fi aspects of the regarding Chise’s mechanisation.
+Because Bertschy cannot connect with the characters in the show (with all the conflicts raging across the world in the last decade, he can’t put himself in the shoes of young lovers who find themselves unwilling caught up in the conflict?), he questions the sci-fi aspects regarding Chise’s mechanisation.
 No sense of imagination this bloke.
 I mean seriously, does every little thing have to be spoon fed to the audience?
 Baffled at military tactics, Bertschy asks; “If they have this ultimate weapon that can literally erase a town in the blink of an eye, why are they bothering with ground troops?”.
 One could stupidly ask the same thing in regard to the Cold War.
 I mean why have armies when nuclear weapons could obliterate the planet several times over?
 He also asks; “Why do they have to hunt her down later?
 Wouldn't they install some kind of tracking system?”.
 One would think that seeing she is an “ultimate weapon” and is shown to have external control over military satellites and the like, that yes, it’s not too much of a stretch to believe she could hide her presence from the military.
 See what I mean about this guy having not an ounce of imagination?

 Finally in the last paragraph of the review he brings out his oddest comparison of the show yet; “Really, this is dysfunctional, poorly-made tragedy porn.
 Like pornography, it services only one emotion and nothing else, and like pornography, it's profoundly uncomfortable to watch in a room with other people, so the idea of getting together with your buddies to laugh at all the dark-hearted angsty gnashing of teeth is unpleasant at best”.
 Putting aside what is probably the most utterly lazy and overused way to describe something which is one dimensionally gratuitous (i.e. the addition of the word “porn”), there’s the comparison between pornography and this show.
 Seriously, how would watching this show in a room full of people be comparable to being in the same room watching pornography?
 Only in the hyperbolic bizarro world of Zac Bertschy, that’s where.